TheRedLion/UntisAlarm/README.md

 ## Acknowledgments
 We would like to thank the [Simple-Clock](https://github.com/SimpleMobileTools/Simple-Clock) project since some of our code related to the Alarm Clock is taken from them.

-This project is not related to the [UntisAlarm](https://www.rala.io/app/untisAlarm), the app has also not been updated in the last four years.
-It also only works for selected schools.
+This project is not related to the [UntisAlarm](https://www.rala.io/app/untisAlarm) from rala.